 - For treatment of HIV infection:

-- Adults—1 tablet once a day.
+- Adults and children weighing at least 40 kilograms (kg)—1 tablet once a day with food.
 Each tablet contains 800 milligrams (mg) of darunavir, 150 mg of cobicistat, 200 mg of emtricitabine, and 10 mg of tenofovir alafenamide.

 - For treatment of HIV infection: